ARTEMISPETROV/AceStream-Player-Watch-streaming-TV-Video-in-browser-Userscript/README.md

 view simple tricks to disable as many ads as possible:

-- first thing to do is remove startup "flag" in  AceEngine icon in start menu by right click-properties and erase any thing after target .exe file:  ...\ACEStream\engine\ace_engine.exe"| - it looks like this <<<< erase it and click ok.
+- remove startup "flag" in  AceEngine icon in start menu by right click-properties and erase any thing after target .exe" file:  ...\ACEStream\engine\ace_engine.exe"| - itlookslikethis <<<< erase it and click ok.

 - then you shoud run AceEngine and config it :  right clik on icon in right corner OPTIONS and deselect all checkboxes with check marks.